Bronkoknorb/PyImageStream/README.md

 PyImageStream - Python WebSocket Image Stream
 =============================================

-Streams images (JPEG) from a WebCam (USB camera or Raspberry Pi Camera Module) via a WebSocket to a Browser to show video.
+Server which streams images (JPEG) from a WebCam (USB camera or Raspberry Pi Camera Module) via a WebSocket.
+Also includes a simple JavaScript client to show the video in a Web Browser.

 Prerequisites
 -------------